authmane512/tetris/README.txt

-Hello Gnu Generation!
+Hello!
 Thanks for testing my program!

 To compile it, you need SDL2 which you can install like that on Debian: sudo apt-get install libsdl2-dev